EloiStree3D/Order/README.md

 # Order
-History of the print someone ask me to print.
+History of the print someone ask me to print for them.